dji-sdk/Mobile-SDK-Doc/source/cn/ios-tutorials/PanoDemo.md

 }
 ~~~

 As the code shown above, we configure the flightController's **delegate**, and **yawControlMode** properties.
-Then invoke the `enableVirtualStickControlModeWithCompletion` method to prepare for the virtual stick control.
+Then invoke the `setVirtualStickModeEnabled:withCompletion:` method to prepare for the virtual stick control.

 **3.** Using the flightController virtual stick api is similar to sending commands using your remote controller.
 The virtual stick api can be used to directly specify the pitch, roll, yaw and throttle values of the drone and must be called with a certain frequency(Like 10 Hz) determined by the drone's flight controller, otherwise the flight controller will assume that the connection is lost, and the command may not be executed successfully.
 Hense, we should use a NSTimer to send virtual stick command in 10Hz as shown below:

 ~~~objc
 - (void)rotateDroneWithJoystick
 {